FIRSTinMI/av-docs/docs/whats-new-2024/index.md

 ![A screenshot of the overlay with some options enabled](./assets/overlay.png) *A screenshot of the overlay with some options enabled*

 A page has been added to allow management of these graphics, where you can make as many changes as you want, and they'll all go live at once when "apply" is clicked.
-Only official FiM AV Google accounts have access to this functionality, if you want your personal account to have permission for your specific event, please request it in #av-private in Slack.
+All official FiM AV Google accounts have access to this functionality (which are already signed in on the carts), if you want your personal account to have permission for your specific event, please request it in #av-private in Slack.

 The management interface can be found at `https://q.fimav.us/manage/options`.